If you have symptoms year-round and an antihistamine isn’t enough, consider this powerful treatment.

 Pets, the great outdoors, the changing of the seasons — these are all things that can bring on sneezing, sniffling, stuffy nose, watery eyes and wheezing.
 Antihistamines offer an immediate, short-term option, but allergy shots might be a better choice to curtail symptoms and even cure your allergies.
-We asked David Hagaman, M.D., at Vanderbilt’s Asthma, Sinus & Allergy Program about the extremely effective therapy.
+We asked David Hagaman, M.D., at Vanderbilt’s Asthma, Sinus & Allergy Program about this extremely effective therapy.

 Who should get allergy shots?